 - Day classes begin six times a year.

-- Evening classes begin four times a year.
+- Evening classes begin three times a year.

 * ESL courses are available to most students at no cost.
 Income guidelines and residency requirements apply.
 The student is responsible for the cost of the application fee and books.